Thadanijatin007/JavaFxGraphicalCalculator/README.md

-# JavaGraphicalCalculator
+# Java Graphical Calculator
 Java Graphical Calculator

 ## Title
 Java Graphical Calculator

 ## Purpose
-Our purticular purpose is to understand the java swing and gain the practical experiance with java ui packages and components.
-Also it improves Object oriented concepts.
+Our particular purpose is to understand the javaFX and gain the practical experience with java UI packages,components and database transaction.
+Utilizing object-oriented principles, we will attempt to build a functioning Graphing calculator.

 ## Target Audiance
-The Graphical Calculator is generic tool which is used by major audiance.
+The Graphical Calculator is generic tool which is used by audience who required to generate graph from the predefine functions.

 ## Description
-The calulator with user interface allows user to calculate the small to large mathamatical operations.
-Normally we used a basic operations like add, subtract, multiply or divide two numbers but as a additional features we have included some other mathamatical operations like mod, percentage, square root and factorial etc.
+The graphing calculator with user interface allows user to generate the graph based on function and input values.
+It also stores history in the database.

-## Functionalities
+## Functionalities (Jatin and Iram)
-This calculator includes the opration like addition, subs, multiply and division.
-Additionally it allows to find
-		- mod,
-		- percentage,
-		- square,
-		- square root of any number and
-		- factorial.
+The Graphing calculator supports almost all kind of function to generate the graph.
+The key feature of this is History.
+It retrives function and value from the database and regeneerate graph.

+## Graphic User Interface (Iram)
+The user interface will be similar in design to calculators used in phones which will include a button that changes the color of the calculator for the user.

+## Report/UML Diagram/ Testing Documentations/Comments (Jatin and Iram)
+There will be 2 UML diagrams for this project outlining the states and functionality of the system.
+In addition, the report will highlight all the key features of the system as well as minor bugs that are still present themselves.

 ## Group contract
+Jatin Thadani
+Iram khan